PlaymodesStudio/ofxOceanode/README.md

 ofxOceanode
 =====================================

-Work in Progress.
-Base functionality implemented.
-Misses extensions (midi, osc, autoBPM...).
+Oceanode is an openframeworks addon used to quickly create projects using "dataflow like" programming.
+The main idea of oceanode became a logic step as we wanted to export our LFO based control to everithing we could imagine.

 Introduction
 ------------
-ofxOceanode is an addon to be able to easily create modules and to be able to control it's parameters (with ofParameter) via other modules (modulators).
+The main idea is to be able to easily create modules and to be able to control it's parameters (with ofParameter) via other modules (modulators).
 For it's interconnection we use a node based system, that allows us flexibiliy and also easy of view of what is afecting what in realtime.
-Also these addon has a preset system, where you can store the combination of modules, parameters and connections.
-Giving you the abilty to completelly change the scene you are working with.

-This addon was developed becouse, when developing [MIRABCN_Generator](https://github.com/PlaymodesStudio/MIRABCN_Generator) we found that the system of modulators and nodes could be used to other projects.
-We used the node system for other projects, for controlling [ILDA laser](http://www.playmodes.com/home/espills/) and for controlling video buffers and video processors in [ofxPlaymodes](https://github.com/PlaymodesStudio/ofxPlaymodes2017).
-Due to the lack of planning, porting the interface to this projects was a pain in the ass, and we want it to be more easy to integrate to new projects and research.
-So thats when we realised we had to rebuild all the system to be more flexible, powerfull, expandable, and reusable.
-Taking some ideas from the opensource node based project [nodeeditor](https://github.com/paceholder/nodeeditor).
-We have created this addon.
+Another main characteristic is that the connections and nodes layout can be stored as scenes (we call them presets).

 License
 -------